sunflower-land/sunflower-land/docs/OFFCHAIN_API.md

 }
 ```

-Use the `next_cursor` to fetch the net page of farms.
+Use the `next_cursor` to fetch the next page of farms.

 ```
 GET https://api.sunflower-land.com/community/farms?cursor=abcd